 DISCLAIMER: The above statements are intended to describe the general nature and level of work being performed by incumbents assigned to this job.
 This is not intended to be an exhaustive list of all the responsibilities, duties and skills required.
 The incumbent may be expected to perform other duties as assigned.

-COMPLIANCE & INTEGRITY: Consistently supports compliance and the Hollywood Presbyterian Medical Center's Code of Conduct by maintaining the privacy and confidentiality of information, protecting the assets of the organization, acting with ethics and integrity, reporting non-compliance, and adhering to applicable federal, state and local laws and regulations, accreditation and licensure requirements (if applicable), and Hollywood Presbyterian Medical Center's policies and procedures.
+COMPLIANCE & INTEGRITY: Consistently supports compliance and the CHA Medical Management Code of Conduct by maintaining the privacy and confidentiality of information, protecting the assets of the organization, acting with ethics and integrity, reporting non-compliance, and adhering to applicable federal, state and local laws and regulations, accreditation and licensure requirements (if applicable), and CHA Medical Management’s policies and procedures.

-SERVICE & QUALITY: In addition to defined technical requirements, accountable for consistently demonstrating service behaviors and principles defined by the Hollywood Presbyterian Medical Center, as well as specific departmental/organizational initiatives.
+SERVICE & QUALITY: In addition to defined technical requirements, accountable for consistently demonstrating service behaviors and principles defined by the CHA Medical Management, as well as specific departmental/organizational initiatives.
 Also accountable for consistently demonstrating the knowledge, skills, abilities, and behaviors necessary to provide superior and culturally sensitive service to each other, to our patients, and to purchasers, contracted providers and vendors.

-Hollywood Presbyterian Medical Center is an equal opportunity employer committed to a diverse and inclusive workforce.
+CHA Medical Management is an equal opportunity employer committed to a diverse and inclusive workforce.
 Applicants will receive consideration for employment without regard to race, color, religion, sex (including pregnancy), age, sexual orientation, national origin, marital status, parental status, ancestry, disability, gender identity, veteran status, genetic information, other distinguishing characteristics of diversity and inclusion, or any other protected status.